braksator/webarchiver/README.md

 ## Extra features

 The module contains some quick and dirty features disabled by default which I needed for practical purposes, so someone else might want them too.
+The features are all based on regex's, and along with minification the string changes are executed from the function `manipulations` prior to any deduplication.

+### Disable
-The option *options.disable* lets you pass in some tag names to which a *disable* attribute should be added, this is intended to disable form elements.
+The option *options.disable* lets you pass in some tag names to which a *disabled* attribute should be added, this is intended to disable form elements.

+### Slugify
 The option *options.slugify* will convert filenames to more SEO friendly slugs based on the title tag.
 Additionally the option *options.slugifyIgnore* lets you pass in an array of strings to ignore from the title, it's common practice (although some argue it may hurt SEO) to remove words like: 'a', 'an', 'as', 'at', 'before', 'but', 'by', 'for', 'from',